lorenzo85/scenarios-ica/traffic-management-circuit-breaking/step2/text.md

 a [DestinationRule](https://istio.io/latest/docs/reference/config/networking/destination-rule/)
 and a [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/).

+Settings controlling the volume of connections to an upstream service

+Your task is to configure an HTTP connection pool traffic policy which allows max 1 pending request and max 1 request per connection.
+These settings will control the volume of connections to the `notification-service`, triggering a circuit breaker if the conditions are not met.

-The circuit breaker configuration is set in the destination rule resource.
+The circuit breaker configuration is set in a destination rule resource.

 Create a [DestinationRule](https://istio.io/latest/docs/reference/config/networking/destination-rule/)
 resource in the `default` namespace named `notification` containing a single subset named `default`